SumiSastri/dev-blogs/docs/data-infrastructures/part3-monoliths-vs-microservices.md

 A monorepo has constraints just as does a monolith, it is not a silver bullet.

-Version control systems like Git and repo hubs like GitHub do not scale multiple repos in a monorepo particularly well.
+Version control systems like Git, and code repo hubs like GitHub, do not scale multiple repos in a monorepo particularly well.

 It is also hard for DevOps to move work along from local hosts to integration and production environments.
-Some of this is attitude to change rather than a true release constraint, colocated code with clear relationships between the code bases do not mean co-dependency of the code.
+Some of this is attitude to change rather than a true release constraint.
+Colocated code with clear relationships between the code bases do not mean co-dependency of the code.
 Each repo can have its own DevOps workflow.

 A combination of monorepos and microservices could solve the challenges of monorepos as monorepos are expensive in terms of data storage.
 Microservices for the distribution of these data sets across microservices may be one available solution.